makiaveli1/Animania/README.md

 ### Code Modularity

 The code follows the principle of modularity, making it easier to debug, update, and understand.
 Each function is designed to perform a specific task and is documented for clarity.

-### Hosting

-Animania is currently hosted on GitHub Pages, a static site hosting service.
-The site is automatically updated with each commit to the GitHub repository.

 ### Domain Setup